No More Sugar Lies

 Sugar protects against estrogen dominance>> Serotonin is a known promoter of the harmful effects of estrogen, and estrogen directly increases serotonin release.

 Estrogen interferes with thyroid function on many levels and is a commonly studied cause of cancer.
 The carcinogenic influence of estrogen is dramatically enhanced by the polyunsaturated fats.
-Serotonin, endotoxin and estrogen are all partly responsible for increasing the release of the polyunsaturated fats out of storage as free fatty acids.
+Serotonin, endotoxin and estrogen are all partly responsible for increasing the release of PUFA out of storage as free fatty acids.

 Sugar consumption can powerfully protect against many of the carcinogenic effects of estrogen by lowering endotoxin and serotonin secretion, promoting thyroid function (and the production of the protective anti-estrogen hormones) reducing free fatty acid release and generally helping to protect against the creation of a chronic state of estrogen excess.